 The Bernedoodle is a cross between a purebred Bernese Mountain Dog and a purebred Poodle.
-This hybrid blends the clever goofiness of the poodle with the placid loyalty of the Bernese.
+This mix blends the smarts and workability of the Poodle with the placid loyalty of the Bernese.
 Depending on the Bernedoodle's generation (F1, F1b, F2, etc.), it can have varying percentages of Poodle vs. Bernese Mountain Dog genetics.
-The amount of possible genetic combinations within the Bernedoodle breed, result in many differences of coat texture, color, temperament, agility, and size.
+The amount of possible genetic combinations within the Bernedoodle breed results in many variations of coat texture, color, temperament, agility, and size.

 Bernedoodles are fun, easy-going, loyal, patient, gentle with children and other animals, loving, and extremely smart.
 But keep in mind that they can also be stubborn and switch into sloth-mode if asked to do something that they're not excited about.

 Bernedoodles are known for their silly demeanor and happy-go-lucky attitude.
 They enjoy a walk through the neighborhood, making new friends at the park, or going on an adventurous hike, but they are also content just being with you while watching Netflix and getting a belly rub.

 Since Bernedoodles can be very in-tune with their owner’s feelings, they make excellent emotional support dogs for people with PTSD or anxiety.
 They know just when to give a comforting hug, a gentle nudge with their nose, or the infamous Berner-lean.